Hanseatic Higher Regional Court

 The defendants are challenging this with their appeal, which they substantiate as follows:

-With regard to the application under I.1. no settlement had been reached.
+With regard to the application under point I.1. no settlement had been reached.
 The prohibition under I.1. did not inadmissibly prohibit a specific variant of interpretation (as an impression), but simply an alleged factual assertion; the reasons for the Higher Regional Court’s decision could not be reconciled with the operative part – in which an “assertion” was prohibited – in the slightest.
 In the case of ambiguous statements, it is by no means always only the statement itself that is prohibited, as the Regional Court claimed; an addition “… as happened in” does not change this.
 It is also not apparent from the petition that the petitioner is merely objecting to a specific variant of the interpretation of this statement.
 Moreover, the applicant’s statement of 9.10.2017 expressly states that the requested (main) prohibition of a supposedly mandatory statement should apply.

-With regard to the application under point I.3. the prohibition should be lifted.
+With regard to the application under point I.3. the ban should be lifted.
 They – the defendants – had provided sufficient clarification in this regard.
 On the other hand, a compelling impression could not have been created.
 According to the context, the challenged sentence could only refer to the issue of the additional tax claim.
 In any case, the interpretation variant of the Chamber was also and especially far-fetched according to the context, but in any case not compelling.
 The Chamber’s assumption that the entire arrangement had been given the appearance of being unlawful was also completely obscure; this could only be explained by the fact that the Chamber compulsively and far beyond the understanding of a reasonable average citizen was interpreting something prohibitive into completely innocuous formulations.

 The defendants apply,